 9. Directional recessed lighting can brighten the walls of a narrow hallway, making it feel bigger.
 The fixtures take up minimal space while adding plenty of effect.

 Need help?
 Just give us a call or contact us.
-We'll be happy to help!
+One of our American Lighting Association trained experts will be happy to help!